Adaptive procedures for directional false discovery rate control: Discussion

 \section{Discussion}

-We have proved that, under independence and upon augmenting sign declarations, \cite{storey2004strong}'s adaptive procedure and ZDIRECT, a particular implementation of the recently introduced line of adaptive ``data masking" algorithms, can offer $\FDRdir$ control in the strong sense.
-These results are particularly important when the parameter configurations contain little to no true nulls, because adaptive procedures precisely reap the most power benefit under such ``non-sparse-signal" settings where $\FDRdir$ is an arguably more meaningful error rate to be controlled than the $\FDR$.
-Both methods require tuning parameters; in our experience, the simple choice of $\lambda = 0.5$ for $\Storeydir$ and $\lambda_k = 0.8$ for ZDIRECT have consistently given us competitive power performance, even for some less instructive simulation setups considered in earlier versions of this paper.
+We have proved that, under independence and upon augmenting sign declarations, \cite{storey2004strong}'s adaptive procedure and ZDIRECT, a particular implementation of the recently introduced line of adaptive ``data masking'' algorithms, can offer $\FDRdir$ control in the strong sense.
+These results are particularly important when the parameter configurations contain little to no true nulls because adaptive procedures precisely reap the most power benefit in such scenarios.
+Moreover, under ``non-sparse-signal'' settings, $\FDRdir$ is arguably a more meaningful error rate to be controlled than the $\FDR$.
+Both methods require tuning parameters; in our experience, the simple choice of $\lambda = 0.5$ for $\STSdir$ and $\lambda_k = 0.8$ for ZDIRECT have consistently given us competitive power performance, even for some less instructive simulation setups considered in earlier versions of this paper.
 For ZDIRECT, while other working models that may further boost the power can be deployed, we find the current implementation based on \citet{stephens2017false}'s unimodal model to be attractive, as the optimization under the hood is numerically very stable and fast.
+While our theory doesn't cover settings where the $z$-values can be dependent, additional simulation results in this vein are included in \appref{simResultsExtra}.